mangodairy/mytest/_Kubernetes/KubernetesPart5_Deployment.md

 my-first-pod   1/1     Running   1          45h
 rajith@k8s-master:~$
 ```
-We have one pod running on this cluster, check for any existing deployment.
+One pod running on this cluster, check for any existing deployment.
 {: style="text-align: justify;"}